mheadd/hurl-test/README.md

 ```bash
 ~$ docker build -t {user}/hurl -f Dockerfile .
 ```
 Run the container and attach a bind mount.
-Adding new `.hurl` files into the `hurls` directory on the host makes them available in the running container.:
+Adding new `.hurl` files into the `hurls` directory on the host makes them available in the running container:

 ```bash
 docker run -ti -v path/to/hurl-test/hurls:/hurls {user}/hurl